blewis11/Period-Tracker/README.md

 In the actual calculation for the cycle average for a user, I fetch all the relevant UserSymptoms in ascending date.
 These are then grouped into periods, which looks like an array of arrays of Dates.
 Each inner array represents a period.
 I created this structure because, in addition to using it to calculate the average cycle length, it could be used to calculate the average period length if we wanted to.

-The application comes with the following default data, which you can find in src/database/defaultData.
+The application comes with the default data, which you can find in src/database/defaultData.
 It's essentially two users, one of whom has data entered for their period (lasting from 2019-04-23 until the 2019-04-24).
 Both users have an average cycle of 0, since there isn't enough data present to calculate.
 By creating UserSymptoms you can see how the overall average is altered.

 ### Future improvements